 MacBook Air (With Retina display)

-If you have a MacBook Air (With Retina display) with a screen that is smashed, shows distorted images, won't show any graphics, or any other problem, SimplyFixIt can help.
+If you have a MacBook Air (With Retina display) with a screen that is smashed, shows distorted images, won't show any graphics, or any other problem, SimplyFixIt can fix it.
 If you experience battery issues, your MacBook Air (With Retina display) might not necessarily need a service.
 We have some tips on how to maximise the performance of the battery in your MacBook Air (With Retina display).

-Genuine Apple Components.
+Highest Quality Apple Components.

 SimplyFixIt uses Apple Certified Mac Technicians to carry out repairs on Apple Macs, including the MacBook Air (With Retina display).
 There isn't anyone else in Edinburgh or Glasgow who uses technicians who have been certified by Apple.
 We back that up with a 3-month warranty on all MacBook Air (With Retina display) repairs.
 So, in the unlikely event that you have any issues with the repair, just come back and we will fix it for free.

 Please choose the repair that you need from the selection to get more information, including the prices.
 All repairs include VAT, and come with 3-month warranty as standard.